PrefectHQ/prefect/docs/ui/roles.md

 See [Role permissions](#role-permissions) for details of permissions you may set for custom roles.

+After you create a new role, it become available in the organization **Members** page and the **Workspace Sharing** page for you to apply to users.

 ### Inherited roles

 A custom role may be configured as an **Inherited Role**.
 Using an inherited role allows you to create a custom role using a set of initial permissions associated with a built-in Prefect role.
 Additional permissions can be added to the custom role.
 Permissions included in the inherited role cannot be removed.